 The Portland Underground Film Festival, scheduled at the historic Clinton Street Theater May 18, 19 & 20, believes that underground films are borne out of love, not out of a desire for fame or to have an impact on popular culture.
 Our intent is to honor those films that excel in pushing the boundaries of the cinematic arts to create a new audio-visual language.

-The festival will be comprised of eight blocks of shorts and four blocks of features.
+The 2018 festival is comprised of ten blocks of shorts and four features.
 Shorts can be from under one minute to up to 30 minutes.
-Features will be considered any work over 30 minutes.
-One of the shorts blocks will be devoted to student work.
+Features will be considered any work over 45 minutes.
+The work of student and first time filmmakers are scattered throughout the shorts blocks.